-Some questions to ask to better understand the on-campus learning experience include:
+on-campus learning experience include:

-- What academic experiences have students most enjoyed during their time at the institution? - Is there a pattern to withdrawal dates during each semester? - If so, what are the most commonly cited causes of dropping a class?

-- Do those students all drop their classes at the same time? - What earlier metrics can be tracked to intervene before a student withdraws? - What proportion of students attending less than full-time would take additional classes if the schedule was altered? - When do students access or submit coursework? - Are younger students accessing the tutoring center more often? - What proportion of students report having had conversations with faculty or assignments that helped them map their learning to their chosen career path?
+- What academic experiences have students most enjoyed during their time at the institution? - Is there a pattern to withdrawal dates during each semester? - If so, what are the most commonly cited causes of dropping a class? - Do those students all drop their classes at the same time? - What earlier metrics can be tracked to intervene before a student withdraws? - What proportion of students attending less than full-time would take additional classes if the schedule was altered? - When do students access or submit coursework? - Are younger students accessing the tutoring center more often? - What proportion of students report having had conversations with faculty or assignments that help them map their learning to their chosen career path?

-Every campus provides student support services, such as help with basic needs, spaces to study, and advising and financial aid support.
+Every campus provides student support services from help with basic needs, spaces to study, and advising and financial aid support.
 Communities are also providing supports that many students are eligible to access.
 These data can be part of the surveys conducted, questions for a focus group, or a routine set of questions advisers ask students on a regular basis.